frankframework/frank-manual/docs/source/helloTestPipeline.rst

 a console to manage and test your Frank.
 Click "Testing".
 The "Testing" link will expand to "Larva", "Ladybug", "Test Pipeline" and "Test serviceListener".
 Click "Test Pipeline".
-Select adapter "Hello" and enter some arbitrary message in the Message field.
+Select adapter "HelloDockerWorld" and enter some arbitrary message in the Message field.
 Then Click "Send".
 This results in the following screen: